FreeCAD/FreeCAD-documentation/wiki/Std_DlgMacroExecute.md

 ### Execute

-1. To execute a macro do one of the following:
+1. To execute a macro do one of the following   *
     -   Select the macro in the list and press the **Execute** button.
     -   Double-click the macro in the list.
 2. The dialog box closes.